 The Ancient myth of Father Christmas blended into the excitement of the new century to make Victorian Christmas fun!

-And there was a perfect place for Father Christmas in the Victorian Christmas – as a giver of gifts for children!
-Ancient pagan deities such as Befana were known as gift- giving It is hard to believe for Christmas up to the time of the Victorians had been a quiet celebration for adults.
-Most adults did not even get the day off, let alone spend it giving gifts to children.
+Christmas up to the time of the Victorians had been a quiet celebration for adults.
+Most adults did not even get the day off, let alone want to spend it giving gifts to children!
 But when the British saw a picture of Queen Victoria and Prince Albert celebrating Christmas with their family, the idea of it becoming a family celebration spread through the England.
 It seemed that they mystery of Father Christmas could penetrate even the most rational Victorian mind.

 Here are some Father Christmas ornaments to decorate your gorgeous tree Victorian style.
 Hallmark did a whole series of Father Christmas ornaments, each unique and totally collectible.
-I have found other wonderful Victorian Christmas ornaments such as the Lenox Ebony visions Father Christmas that show the universality of Father Christmas.
+I have found other wonderful Victorian Christmas ornaments such as the Lenox Ebony visions Father Christmas that show the universality of this Victorian Santa.

 Hallmark 2016 Christmas Ornaments Father Christmas #13Hallmark 2016 Christmas Ornaments African-American Father Christmas OrnamentFather Christmas and Owl Ornament 2015 HallmarkLenox Ebony Visions 2016 Father Christmas OrnamentHallmark QSM7767 African- American Father Christmas and Owl OrnamentHallmark 2012 Father Christmas Ornament #9German Stein Santa Claus Yule Father Christmas Saint Nicholas Tree OrnamentOld World Christmas Bountiful Father Glass Blown Ornament2007 Hallmark Keepsake Christmas Ornament Father Christmas #4 in the Series Qx7187June McKenna Christmas Ornament – 1997